 Seemed I got into my fair share of trouble, but like my Mom would always say, “He’s not a bad kid…he’s just mischievous!”

 Maybe it was my name?
-Not sure how many times I’ve heard, “How can it be that EVERY Michael is a little devil?!”
+Not sure how many times I’ve heard, “How can it be that EVERY single Michael is a little devil?!”

-At a very young age, I threw my bottle (glass, in those days) outta my crib, almost breaking my Mom’s nose.
+At a very young age, I threw my baby bottle (glass, in those days) outta my crib, almost breaking my Mom’s nose.

 I’d cut the President’s picture out of $1 & $5 bills.